patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-design.md

 section: accessibility
 ---

 As described in our [accessibility fundamentals](/accessibility/accessibility-fundamentals), users may interact with your product through a variety of assistive technologies.
-In addition to [developing accessibly](/accessibility/accessibility-development), you must design accessibly.
+In addition to [developing for accessibility](/accessibility/accessibility-development), you must also incorporate it into your product's UI design.

 | Designer | Designer and developer | Developer |
 | --- | --- | --- |